ZachBray/simple-binary-encoding-wiki/Sbe-Tool-Guide.md

  * `sbe.java.generate.group-order.annotation`: Should the `GroupOrder` annotation be generated, defaults to false.
  * `sbe.keyword.append.token`: String to append to schema tokens that collide with reserved words in the target language.
  * `sbe.decode.unknown.enum.values`: Support unknown decoded enum values.
+ * `sbe.csharp.generate.namespace.dir`: Should a directory be created for the namespace under the output directory?
+Defaults to true

 The SBE tool can be used with Maven [see](https://github.com/real-logic/simple-binary-encoding/wiki/Sbe-Tool-Maven)